- Software and Technology

 1. Measuring learning with xAPI and LRS

 Experience API (xAPI) was mentioned in several presentations, including the excellent keynote speech by the ADL Director, Dr. Sae Schatz. xAPI is a standard, which enables a Learning Management System (LMS) to track efficiently both formal and informal learning, such as social learning activities.
 Measuring and tracking learning has raised a lot of global interest and its' importance has been acknowledged in the process of recognizing different learning activities and improving learning experiences based on the Learning Record Store (LRS) data.
 This is because the competences that are needed in the 21st century, both in military learning context and everyday working life, are a lot more complex and dynamic than before.
 Like Dr. Schatz stated, in order to cope with the expectations and requirements of the (working) life, people need to have more skills and they need to be more agile with their learning.
-Another great example of how teachers and advisors can benefit from the xAPI data was presented by Ville Tuominen, the Advisor of Online Learning at North Karelia municipal education and training consortium PKKY.
-PKKY's digital learning environment, which was build from the Phenomenon-Based Learning perspective, provides reports regarding to the students' learning activities on each task they carry out.
+Another great example of how teachers and advisors can benefit from the xAPI data was presented by Ville Tuominen, the Advisor of Online Learning at North Karelia municipal education and training consortium Riveria.
+Riveria's digital learning environment, which was built from the Phenomenon-Based Learning perspective, provides reports regarding the students' learning activities on each task they carry out.
 This also enables early recognition and analysis of learning challenges, which again helps teachers and advisors to improve their teaching, materials and assignments.

 2. Learning is changing